 Tropical cyclone categories

 • doesn't indicate the severity of other hazards the cyclone may bring.
 For example, a Category 1 cyclone can have significant impact through heavy rain and flooding.

-A Category 2 cyclone has estimated gusts between 125 and 164 km/h.
-These wind speeds will cause damage to homes, blow over large trees and make it dangerous to be outside.
+A category 2 tropical cyclone has gusts between 125 and 164 kilometres per hour.
+These winds can damage houses and blow over large trees.
+It can be dangerous to be outside.

+Tropical cyclone categories